-Despite its relatively small size, clavicle bone can cause quite a bit of discomfort, I know this all to well.
-Several years ago I was faced with a constant pain in the region around this bone and, since the pain did not go away I decided to visit the doctor.
-But the doctor gave me the same old speech “There is nothing wrong, it will go away on its own, don`t worry about it.”
-Since I was not satisfied with his answer I decided to do some research on my own and I`m sharing my findings with you today.
+Despite its relatively small size, clavicle can cause quite a bit of discomfort, and I know this all to well.
+Several years ago I was faced with a constant pain in the region around this bone and, I can tell you it can be a pain in the a$$.

 Even though the bone is rather small one, it has a number of responsibilities and important functions:

 - Along with the shoulder blade, it offers support to the upper limbs and allows full range of motion